-Many big names in tech have been discussing what effect Big Data will have on storage and handling of data.
+Many big names in tech have been discussing what effect Big Data will have on the storage and handling of data.

 So what’s the big deal with Big Data?

-Firstly lets understand what Big Data actually is
+Firstly let's understand what Big Data actually is

-Let’s be clear to start that Big Data is not an oversized pale robot from Star Trek – The Next Generation, but is more about your everyday business information.
-Big Data is a simple enough concept – incredible amounts of data is being produced on a daily basis and increasingly, organizations need better tools and strategies for dealing with it.
+Let’s be clear to start Big Data is not an oversized pale robot from Star Trek – The Next Generation, but is more about your everyday business information.
+Big Data is a simple enough concept – incredible amounts of data are being produced on a daily basis and increasingly, organizations need better tools and strategies for dealing with it.

 Why do you need to deal with Big Data?

 At its heart, Big Data is the analysis of large amounts of varied data to help you understand complex systems.
-The reason you should care is that in that deluge of data you will find useful information to make better business decisions… if you can extract it from all the ‘noise’.
+The reason you should care is that in that deluge of data, you will find useful information to make better business decisions… if you can extract it from all the ‘noise’.

 Our viewpoint on Big Data – ask the right questions, extract the right data, using the right tools to get valuable answers for your business.